Joe Casey

 Joe Casey is an American comic book writer.
 He has worked on titles such as Wildcats 3.0, Uncanny X-Men, The Intimates, Adventures of Superman, and G.I.
 Joe: America's Elite among others.
 As part of the comics creator group Man of Action Studios, Casey is one of the creators of the animated series Ben 10.

 Career

 Starting his professional writing career at Marvel Comics, Casey wrote for several titles, including Cable, The Incredible Hulk and Uncanny X-Men.
+He is also the co-creator of the superhero America Chavez.